Cadolzburg: Districts

-Cadolzburg consists of the city itself and 15 farther districts:
+The municipality of Cadolzburg consists of the city itself and 15 farther districts:

 History

 Middle Ages

 The place was first mentioned in 1157 when the reeve of Kadolzburg, Helmericus de Kadoldesburc, agreed on a territorial exchange between the diocese of Würzburg the Heilsbronn Abbey.
 So the name derives from Burg des Kadold meaning "Kadold's castle".
 If the castle had been built by Duke Kadold, who in the year 793 founded the Herrieden Abbey, it would be an early medieval citadel from the 8th century.
 More likely, however, seems that it was erected by the allodium of the Abenbergers.
 The earliest erected parts surviving until today were built around 1250 under the rule of the Hohenzollern, Conrad I. the Burgraves of Nuremberg and his son Fredrick III., as they took residence there.
 In the year 1397 Fredrick VI. was given all the land "under the mountains" (untergebirgisch) including the residence of Cadolzburg, but merely 20 years later he was gifted the Margraviate of Brandenburg and the title Elector of Brandenburg, his dynasty would later on become Emperors of Germany.
 Under the reign of his son Albrecht Achilles of Brandenburg Cadolzburg was used as a residence for hunting.
 In the 14th century the spelling "Cadelspurgk" became common and appeared in various documents form the free imperial city of Nuremberg.
 It formed part of the Margraviate of Ansbach and thus was part of the Franconian Circle since 1500.